nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

 ### Environment Variables: Create-React-App & Dotenv

-dotenv is a module that loads variables from a .env file into process.env and for storing keys, URL’s and other sensitive information.
+dotenv is a module that loads variables from a .env file into process.env.
+It's used for storing keys, URL’s and other sensitive information.

 Install dotenv module: `npm install --save dotenv `

-Next, require the module from client/src/Index.js or client/src/App.js:
+Next, require the module from *client/src/Index.js* or *client/src/App.js* `require('dotenv').config()`
-`require('dotenv').config()`

-Create  a .env file in the root directory of our client project.
+Create  a `.env`  file in the root directory of our client project.
 Then we can add environment specific variables on new lines:  `REACT_APP_SECRET=VALUE`

 ```
 REACT_APP_API_RIDB_ENDPOINT=https://ridb.recreation.gov